-- 1. The Annual General Meeting (the "Meeting") will be held physically at the registered office of the Company.
-Members have no option to participate virtually.
+- The Annual General Meeting (the "Meeting") will be held physically on 24 April 2024 at 2.00 p.m. at RNN Conference Centre, 137 Cecil Street, Cecil Building, Level 4, Room 2, Singapore 069537.
 There will be no option for shareholders to participate virtually.
-The Notice of Meeting has been published on 4 April 2023 on the SGX website and the Company's website at http://sinjialand.listedcompany.com/newsroom.html. - For investors who have used their CPF monies and/or SRS monies to buy the Company's shares, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
-CPF and/or SRS investors who wish to vote should contact their CPF and/or SRS Approved Nominees to submit their voting instructions by 2.00 p.m. on 11 April 2023. - 3.
-By submitting this proxy form, the member accepts and agrees to the personal data privacy terms set out in this proxy form. - Please read the notes overleaf which contain instructions on, inter alia, the appointment of the Chairman of the Meeting as a member's proxy to attend, speak and vote on his/her/its behalf at the Meeting.
+The Notice of Meeting has been published on 8 April 2024 on the SGX website and the Company's website at http://sinjialand.listedcompany.com/newsroom.html. - 2.
+A Relevant Intermediary may appoint more than two (2) proxies to attend the AGM and vote (please see note 4 for the definition of "Relevant Intermediary"). - 3.
+For investor who holds shares under Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investor") (as may be applicable), this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them. - 4.
+CPF Investors/SRS Investors should contact their respective CPF Agent Banks/SRS Operators if they have any queries regarding their appointment as proxies. - 5.
+By submitting this proxy form, the member accepts and agrees to the personal data privacy terms set out in this proxy form and the Notice of AGM. - All capitalised terms in this proxy form which are not defined herein shall have the same meaning ascribed to them in the Notice of AGM.